 Send SETP Dialog Servername The MonitorWare Agent sends SETP to the server / listener under this name.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 Default SETP Port The Send SETP sends outgoing requests on this port.
 The default value is 5432.
 Set the port to 0 to use the system-supplied default value (which defaults to 5432 if not modified by a system administrator).
 Instead of the port number, a service name can be used.
 If so, that name is looked up via the socket service database functions.
 The lookup is for protocol TCP.
 Please note: The SETP port configured here must match the port configured at the listener side (i.e. MonitorWare Agent 3.0 or WinSyslog Enterprise edition).
 If they do not match, a Send SETP session cannot be initiated.
 The rule engine will log this to the NT Event Log.
 Options Under this group box, you can see different options as discussed below: Enable SSL/TLS If this option is enabled then this action will be able to connect to SSL/TLS SETP servers.
 Please make sure that you want this option to be enabled.
 Use zLib Compression to compress the data It enables zLib compression support.
 Note that the SETP receiver must have zLib Compression support and enabled, otherwise it does not work.
 Compression level Higher level results in better compression but slower performance.
 Session Timeout The maximum time a session to a SETP server is to be kept open.
 Advanced Connection Options In this group box, you can find the options discussed below: Connection Timeout Maximum time a connection can take to connect or disconnect.
 Send / Receive Timeout Whern sending or receiving data, this timeout applies.
 Please note: If this option is enabled, this action is not be able to connect to NON-SSL SETP servers.
-6.5.10 Send RELP This action is roughly equivalent to the "send syslog" action, except that it utilizes the new reliable event logging protocol (RELP) for message transmission.
+6.6.10 Send RELP This action is roughly equivalent to the "send syslog" action, except that it utilizes the new reliable event logging protocol (RELP) for message transmission.
 It can only be used together with a RELP-enabled receiver but then provides enhance reliability in the communications process.
 Note that for reliable operation where messages should be preserved over a service shutdown, queue cache mode must be activated.
 This is because RELP guards only the transmission channel, but not local processing.

 Figure 1: Send RELP Properties RELP Servername This is the name or IP address of the system to which RELP messages should be sent to.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 RELP Port The remote port on the RELP server to report to.
 If in doubt, please leave it at the default value of 20514, which is typically the RELP port.
 Different values are only required for special setups, for example in security sensitive areas.
 Instead of the port number, a service name can be used.
 If so, that name is looked up via the socket service database functions.
 Session Timeout The maximum time a session to a SETP server is to be kept open.
 Send / Receive Timeout The maximum time a server waits for a response of a remote server.
 When the timeout expires without receiving a response, the connection is broken and (based on rule settings) being reestablished.
 This can be a useful option if the remote system drops connections for whatever reason AND the sender system is not notified about this (which, for example, can happen due to some firewall configurations).
-Messageformat You can change the message format.
-By default the original message is forwarded.